Sally Kempton: Personal life

 Kempton was described by writer John Gregory Dunne as, in the late 1960s, being "bright, extremely attractive, tall, lissome, and lithe."

-Kempton was married to the movie producer Harrison Starr, who was 13 years older than she.
+Kempton was married to movie producer Harrison Starr, who was 13 years older than she was.
 Kempton later described Starr as "a male supremacist in the style of Norman Mailer."
 The marriage ended after her feminist period.

 In an interview in the late 1990s she said, "By the time I gave them up, I'd pretty much tasted them...
 I saw their limitations for me.
 Couple relationships are a great part of the path for many people.
 For me, they tended to be obstructive.
 Of course, any choice you make in life has its pros and cons.
 When you give up partnership relationships you also give up a certain kind of intimacy.
 But you gain a lot of freedom, and you also experience a wider, less exclusive form of love."

 One of Kempton's brothers and his wife, a college friend of Kempton, were killed in a car crash in 1971.

 In later years Kempton became quite close to her father, and when he contracted pancreatic cancer she was with him every day until he died.

 Kempton died on July 10, 2023, at the age of 80, at her home in Carmel, Calif.
 Her brother said the cause was heart failure, and that she had suffered from a chronic lung condition.